Sui by Example

 /// Capability that grants an owner the right to collect profits.

-struct ShopOwnerCap has key { id: UID }
+public struct ShopOwnerCap has key { id: UID }

 /// A purchasable Donut.
 For simplicity's sake we ignore implementation.

-struct Donut has key { id: UID }
+public struct Donut has key { id: UID }

 /// A shared object. `key` ability is required.

-struct DonutShop has key {
+public struct DonutShop has key {

 id: UID,